CroatianMeteorNetwork/cmn_binviewer/README.md

 * images2gif: Copyright © 2012, Almar Klein, Ant1, Marius van Voorden
 * gifsicle: Copyright © 1997-2013 Eddie Kohler

+**Troubleshooting (Windows)**

+If you are getting weird "Exception code is 0xc0000005 (access violation)" errors, it was reported that the ROBOFORM password manager conflicts with binViewer and causes this error.
+The solution was to disable the ROBOFORM program.

 **Troubleshooting (Ubuntu/Debian)**

 1. ImportError: No module named wx: